J3r1ah/playful-Dedsec-script/README.md

 This repository contains a GitHub Actions workflow that simulates the DedSec recruitment process from the Watch Dogs game series.

-## Workflow Description

-The workflow is triggered on push or pull request to the main branch.
-It performs the following tasks:

-1. Sets up a Python environment
-2. Runs unit tests
-3. Performs linting with flake8
-4. Runs the DedSec recruitment script

 ## Script Features

 - Evaluates potential recruits based on a skill score